kevinhenryburke/scalegitbook/use-cases/DeveloperStubs.md

 {% hint style="info" %}
 Some notes on this use case

+For any invocation inside a unit test, a configured *Absent Service Stubs* will run by default if a Service is not present in the org.
+If the Service is present then the service implementation is run, otherwise a defined *Absent Service Stub* will run (if the developer has not defined this stub they will find out soon enough in the developer space as the unit test will fail unless a *Temporary Development Stub* is inserted in the test setup).

-* The implementing class in unit test scenarios should be decorated as *@IsTest* unless it is being re-used as part of the Apex runtime in some environment.
-The class will of course need to be checked in to the repository as it forms part of the test suite.
+* An implementing class used only in unit test scenarios should be decorated as *@IsTest*.
+Any such class will of course need to be checked in to the repository as it forms part of the test suite.
 This implementing class may also be an inner class of the test class holding the unit test, these are decisions for the developer to take on a case by case basis.

 * We note that in a more complex test it is possible that we may wish to stub invocations that are not directly called by the test but are potentially some way down the call stack.
 Having convenience setup methods for heavily used temporary development stubs for invocations that developers can reuse in their test methods might be beneficial.
 {% endhint %}